Appigle/terraform-lab08/README.md

+# Overview

+This Terraform project is structured using modules to create a web application infrastructure with the following components:

+VPC & Subnets

+Security Groups

+Compute Instances

+Load Balancer

+Database Instance

+This lab demonstrates the use of loops, functions, expressions, and modularization in Terraform.

+# Prerequisites

+Terraform CLI installed (>=1.3.0)

+AWS CLI configured with proper credentials

+GitHub account for repository management

 # Terraform Advanced Features in Action

-In this assignment, I applied Terraform's advanced features such as loops, functions, expressions, and dynamic infrastructure management to a real-world app scenario.
+In this assignment, we applied Terraform's advanced features such as loops, functions, expressions, and dynamic infrastructure management to a real-world app scenario.

 ## Project Structure